stanley2058/KMamiz/deploy/README.md

       serviceAccountName: kmamiz-reader
       containers:
         - name: kmamiz
-          # if built your own image, swap this out
+          # if you have built your own image, swap this out
           image: "reg.stw.tw/kmamiz:latest"
           ports:
             - containerPort: 3000